AGENDA

 GPCR Workshop Program Sessions & Topics

-15 min Short Talk.
-Presenters to be selected from abstract submissions.
+15 min Short Talk (10 min presentation + 5 min FAQ), Presenters selected from abstract submissions.

 Download printable version (pdf)